 Welcome to Norway

 Your adventure begins in Oslo, where your host will scoop you up and drive you 3 hours north to Espedalen Fjellstue, a small town just outside of Langsua National Park.
-You'll pass through spectacular scenery on the way and the beginnings of sunset mid-afternoon, as is the way in winter.
-At your mountain lodge, you'll have time to settle in before heading for dinner, where you'll hear more about the expedition ahead.
+You'll catch the mid-afternoon sunset, good prep for the shorter winter days to come.
+Once at your mountain lodge, you'll have time to settle in before heading for dinner where you'll hear more about the expedition ahead.

 Time to hit the snow!
 You'll get set up with your skis, boots and poles before heading out to have a go at Nordic skiing.
-Expect a day full of laughter as you navigate how to steer, brake and balance.
-You'll be learning on groomed trails - which makes it a little easier going while you get the hang of things.
-In the afternoon, you'll go through all the equipment you need for the expedition, as well as working out the best clothing layering system.
+Expect a day full of laughs as you navigate how to steer, brake and balance.
+You'll be learning on groomed trails which makes it a little easier going while you get the hang of things.
+In the afternoon, you'll go through all the equipment you need for the expedition, as well as working out how to layer up your clothes.

 Time to master your technique

-More learning today as you start to negotiate off-trail traversing on your skis.
-This will be how you'll travel on the expedition: there will be no tracks to follow and you will be crunching through the powder, making them yourselves.
-Today, you will also learn several useful techniques, including how to do kickturns and switchbacks.
-In the afternoon, you'll start to prepare some food for the expedition.
-There will also be time covering how to use a compass and how to read a map in winter as well as preparing some expedition food for your journey.
+Today you'll start to negotiate off-trail traversing on your skis.
+This will be how you'll travel on the expedition; there will be no tracks to follow and you will be crunching through the powder, making the trails yourselves.
+You'll also learn several useful techniques, including how to do kick-turns and switchbacks.
+In the afternoon, you'll learn how to use a compass and read a map in winter as well as preparing some expedition food for your journey.

 Into the wilderness